ShauryaMalh/redfin-rent-estimator/README.md

 ## 🚀 Future Improvements:

--Add more robust ML model (XGBoost / CatBoost) -Implement an Options Page for user API key entry -Improve scraping resilience against Redfin DOM changes -Add visualization charts in popup (ROI over time, rent vs cost)
+- Add more robust ML model (XGBoost / CatBoost)
+- Implement an Options Page for user API key entry
+- Improve scraping resilience against Redfin DOM changes
+- Add visualization charts in popup (ROI over time, rent vs cost)

 🔑 **API Improvement**
 Store the RentCast API key securely using `chrome.storage.sync`.
 In a future update, an Options Page will allow users to input and manage their key.